BagelHole/Plex-Stack/README.md

 # Server Operating System (OS)

 You can run this stack on most operating systems.
 Now, should you?
-I would highly suggest not running this stack on your main PC that you use every day.
+I would highly suggest not running this stack on the main PC that you use every day.
 It might sound convenient, but it will heavily impact the performance of most normal computers purely from the increased amount of processing for all the downloads that could be ongoing.

 ## Operating System Options:

-- 🟢 Ubuntu Server or any Linux Distro - need to be familiar with linux, most NAS solutions run a version of a linux distro.
+- 🟢 Ubuntu Server or any Linux Distro - need to be familiar with Linux, most NAS solutions run a version of a Linux distro.
 - 🟢 Windows Server - whatever is current and you can get your hands on.
 - 🟡 Windows 10/11 - low technical skill users.
 - 🟡 MacOS - I could see a Mac Mini being strong here.